Build your brand, not the business.

 Translate features into benefits.

 First, imagine in detail that you are the customer.
 Then, list all your product’s features from a customer’s perspective and then the advantages each feature provides.
 Finally, translate these advantages into benefits or specific results.

 Use pricing as a branding weapon.

 In most cases, prices reflect value.
 That’s why when we see a higher price, we think that the product must be better.
-By having higher prices, your product is perceived as better and more valuable.
+Higher prices make your product perceived as better and more valuable.